 Advisors may come out of your own networking activities, chambers of commerce, or even from SCORE.
 Some entrepreneurs compensate advisors with a small option or stock grant, or pay their expenses to travel to a meeting.
 But some advisory positions are purely for the support of the company.

 Using Your Board Wisely

 The way you conduct this meeting will reflect on you and the way you run your business.
-Of course, you should be open and transparent with the advisors about what is and isn’t working, so you can get the benefit of their advise – that’s why they’re there!
+Of course, you should be open and transparent with the advisors about what is and isn’t working, so you can get the benefit of their advice – that’s why they’re there!